Stan Grant (journalist): Personal life

-Grant was married to Karla Grant with whom he had three children.
+Grant was married to Karla Grant with whom he has a daughter and two sons.
 A well publicised marriage break-up in 2000, prior to the Sydney Olympic Games, resulted from his starting a relationship with fellow TV journalist Tracey Holmes.
 After criticism from News Corporation tabloids, while News Corporation was involved in the C7 Sport dispute with Seven, his employment at the Seven Network was terminated as a result, and he and Holmes moved to Hong Kong with CNN.
-They were there for two years with their baby son, Jesse, before moving to Beijing in mainland China with CNN, totalling 14 years in Asia.
+They were there for two years with their baby son, before moving to Beijing in mainland China with CNN, totalling 14 years in Asia.